 It didn’t matter if I posted a full body picture where I was wearing a two-piece bikini or simply a selfie that showed my round cheeks and double chin, I was a fat girl who didn’t hide so I was promoting obesity.
 The idea of a fat girl appreciating her body goes against so many forced beauty norms we have all accepted for years to be the right ones.

-A study published by Obesity , a research journal, claims that the “normalization of obesity” is causing the “underassessment of overweight and obesity status in England.”
-The “study” starts by blaming the plus-size fashion options fat women like me have are making us unaware of our size and aiding obesity.
-“Seeing the huge potential of the fuller‐sized fashion market, plus‐size retailers may have indeed contributed to the normalization of stigma associated with overweight and obesity,” wrote Raya Muttarak.
+A study published by research journal Obesity, claims that the “normalization of obesity” is causing the “underassessment of overweight and obesity status in England.”
+The “study” starts by blaming the plus-size fashion options fat women like me have for making us unaware of our size and aiding obesity.
+“Seeing the huge potential of the fuller‐sized fashion market, plus‐size retailers may have indeed contributed to the normalization of the stigma associated with overweight and obesity,” wrote Raya Muttarak.
 The experiment was based on measuring the subjects body mass and asking them a few questions.

-This scientific experiment sounded like a poll take on our Instagram stories.
-Jessica Alleva Ph.D seems to have the same opinion as I do.
+This scientific experiment sounded like a poll taken on our Instagram stories.
+Jessica Alleva Ph.D. shares my opinion.
 “This is a prime example of sloppy science, sloppy peer review, and sloppy journalism,” wrote Jessica Alleva Ph.D.
-She continues by explaining how flawed the study seems to be:
+She continues by explaining how flawed the study is:

 If by teaching women to appreciate and be kinder their bodies whether it be by encouraging wearing something they have been so afraid to wear or informing them on the importance of making healthier mental and physical decisions, then yes I do promote obesity.